shelbybrad/shelbybrad.github.io/collections/_posts/1970-01-01-example-post.md

 ---
 authors:
-  - brad-czerniak
+  - shelby-hassell
 #categories: ["one", "two"]
 #date: 2020-03-03 02:02:02
 #hero_classes: "background-color--main-dark color--white"
 meta:
-  description: "How did you even see this post?"
+  description: "A blog post with example content and front matter."
 #  image:
 #    alt: "Shelby and Brad among the stars" # It's okay for this to be empty if the image is decorative
 #    src: required/meta-image--default.jpg